Guy Nattiv: 2020s

 Nattiv is also attached to direct Golda starring Helen Mirren.
 Michael Kuhn and Nicholas Martin are the producer of the film.
 Martin also wrote the screenplay.
 The plot of Golda focuses on the decisions made by Meir during the Yom Kippur War, when the combined forces of Egypt, Syria and Jordan launched a surprise attack on Israel in 1973.

-Nattiv's next film Harmonia, a feature film based on the life of his grandmother, a Holocaust survivor, who ended up as part of a women's cult in Virginia.
+Nattiv's next film, The Liberation, is a feature film based on the life of his grandmother, a Holocaust survivor, who ended up as part of a women's cult in Virginia.
 He co-wrote with Noa Berman-Herzberg.
 Cast includes Carrie Coon, Lily James, Bella Ramsey, and Odessa Young as Embankment Films, Range Media Partners and CAA Media Finance launch pre-sales ahead of Cannes.
-Production is due to begin summer of 2025 in British Columbia, Canada.
+Production began and wrapped in the summer of 2025 in British Columbia, Canada.

 Critical reception

-Variety called him "an undeniably gifted filmmaker" and the film Skin a "stunner".
+Variety called him "an undeniably gifted filmmaker" and his short film Skin a "stunner".
 Avner Shavit, a veteran film critic for Israeli news site Walla! told The Wrap "he'd never seen anything like it".

-Recognition and awards
+Accolades

-Nattiv's film Skin won an Oscar for best short film at the 91st Academy Awards.
-As of May 2021, Nattiv and Moshe Mizrahi were the only Israeli directors who have won an Academy award.
-According to Gal Uchovsky, Nattiv's Oscar win is "a big deal", because it could open doors for other Israeli filmmakers with dreams of making it big in Hollywood.
+Nattiv's film Skin won the Academy Award for Best Live Action Short Film at the 91st Academy Awards.
+As of May 2021, Nattiv and Moshe Mizrahi were the only Israeli directors who have won an Academy Award.

+According to Gal Uchovsky, Nattiv's win was "a big deal", because it could open doors for other Israeli filmmakers with dreams of making it big in Hollywood.
 Nattiv has been an official member of The Academy of Motion Picture Arts and Sciences since 2019.
 In that same year, he also received the IFF Achievement in Film Award at the 33rd Israel Film Festival.
 Nattiv was inducted as a new member of European Film Academy in 2024.
-Nattiv's Golda received Cinema for Peace Dove for The Most Valuable Film of the Year in 2024 and film Tatami was nominated for Cinema for Peace Dove for The Most Valuable Film of the Year in 2025.